dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 By default, dbt will use the specified `project`/`database` as both:

-1. The location to materialize resources (models, seeds, snapshots, etc), unless they specify a custom project/database config
+1. The location to materialize resources (models, seeds, snapshots, and so on), unless they specify a custom project/database config
 2. The GCP project that receives the bill for query costs or slot usage

 Optionally, you may specify an execution_project to bill for query execution, instead of the project/database where you materialize most resources.